Updated on April 27, 2023

 Your children’s religious upbringing

-You and your children’s other parent can continue making these decisions together; you can divide them between yourselves according to the kind of decision that needs to be made, or one of you can shoulder the responsibility on your own.
+You and your children’s other parent can continue making these decisions together (one of you may hold tie-breaking power), you can divide them between yourselves according to the kind of decision that needs to be made, or one of you can shoulder the responsibility on your own.

-Physical custody determines how you and your ex will divide your parenting time between your shared children, and the basic approaches you can utilize are:
+Physical custody determines how you and your ex will divide your parenting time between your shared children.
+There are two basic approaches to physical custody:

-One of you becomes the primary custodial parent, which means the children live primarily with this parent (while the other parent has a visitation schedule).
+One of you becomes the primary custodial parent, which means the children live primarily with this parent and the other parent has a visitation schedule.

 You and your children’s other parent share your parenting time evenly or nearly evenly.